nikitavoloboev/data/focusing/rules.md

 - Only use what is necessary.
 Experiment with new tools/apps but never keep things I don't need.
 Applies to everything.
 - Run less software/code.
 Only run what I use and need.
 Keep all systems clean & purposeful.
 - Invest in learning/using/building new tools.
-- Refine rules in Timing making sure all time is tracked automatically and correctly into projects.

 ## Share